twinko-ai/imagewand/README.md

 - `align`: Automatically align tilted images to be horizontal/vertical
 - `filter`: Apply various filters to images
 - `merge`: Merge multiple scanned images into one
+- `crop`: Crop images using frame detection or border removal

 ## Command Usage